-The salary process for contingent faculty continuing at the College is the same as for tenured and tenure-track faculty except that recommendations are discussed by the Dean of the College and the Senior Associate Dean of the College.
-Likewise, the Dean and Senior Associate Dean discuss salary recommendations for Associated Faculty in Academic Affairs, based on a similar salary review process that is provided each January.
+The salary process for contingent faculty continuing at the College is similar to that for tenured and tenure-track faculty, except that reviews take place annually, are shorter, and Department Chair recommendations are discussed by the Dean of the College and the Senior Associate Dean of the College prior to approval by the President.
+Specific instructions for contingent faculty will be provided by the Senior Associate Dean of the College at the time of a reappointment decision.